Spotlight on Recovery: An Introductory Story on Depression

 This series is one of the reasons I started Lessons From a Student Mom.
 I’ve dedicated my life to helping those with mental illness and spreading stories of hope and recovery.
 I have always felt that a story shared can help others battling the same illness and lead them to a life of recovery as well.

-Twice a month, I will bring you a recovery story from a reader, friend, or just a stranger I met online (that means you can submit your story too!).
+Monthly, I will bring you a recovery story from a reader, friend, or just a stranger I met online (that means you can submit your story too!).
 With their story, I’ll also give you background on the mental illness they’ve battled to recover from.

 To start the series, I decided to share more of my own story and how I’ve come to a place of recovery from a place of despair and hopelessness.